-Kansas GED price
+Kansas GED Online Price

 When taken at a test center, the Kansas GED test costs $132 for the full battery or $33 per subject test.
 Retests are offered at reduced fees.

 Onsego offers a complete prep course that comes with online GED classes and practice tests for students of all levels of preparation and of all ages.
 Onsego makes learning easy by providing bite-sized, short lessons that are easy to follow and quite entertaining.
 The lessons address one topic at a time so that you won’t get lost in a complex subject matter.

 Make sure you won’t miss out on your opportunity to earn your GED and sign up for our online GED classes today.

 GED scoring takes place on a scale that runs from 100 to 200.
 The passing score on each GED module is 145 out of a possible 200.
 145-164 equals high school equivalency, 165-174 is the GED college-ready score, and 175-200 will bring you a college-ready score as well as college credit.

 How Do I Register For The GED Test?